-Some venues don’t like visitors sticking worksheets or post-its on walls, and streaming to remote observers might also be difficult.
+Some venues don’t like visitors sticking worksheets or sticky notes on walls, and streaming to remote observers might also be difficult.

 Going to a participant’s work or home

 Your participants’ homes and workplaces are ideal research locations, helping you to understand how your service fits into their lives.
-This will really help in the design process so it’s important to do this early on, ie in the discovery phase.
+This will really help in the design process so it’s important to do this early on (for example, in the discovery phase).

 You can ask participants to: